NNTmux/newznab-tmux/lib/copy_this/misc/sphinxsearch/README.md

 Read about the benefits/drawbacks of optimizing here: http://sphinxsearch.com/docs/current.html#sphinxql-optimize-index

+##### Installing sphinxSE plugin in MariaDB

+First login to your mariadb server and type:

+show engines;

+If there is no mention of sphinx, you need to perform a one time install of the plugin by simply typing:

+INSTALL SONAME 'ha_sphinx';

 ##### Compiling SphinxSE Plugin for Percona:

 Please STOP mysql during the build process.